 The programme for Anaerobe 2021 will be announced in due course.

-Abstract submission for the Anaerobe 2021 meeting will open in Winter 2020.
+Abstract submission for the Anaerobe 2021 meeting is now open.

 Anaerobe 2021 will be accessible remotely and will use virtual event technology to provide a comprehensively curated scientific programme for the conference.